 - You can remove their delicate skin with a vegetable peeler.

 - Slicing off pieces around the thin oval pit is easier than removing the sometimes-fibrous flesh around an ordinary mango pit.

 If you don’t see honey mangos—they’re also called Champagne, Manila, or Ataulfo—at your local market, try a grocer like Whole Foods.

 Can’t find honeys?
 No worries.
-All mango varieties are delish.
-And just one cup chopped delivers around 65 percent of a day’s vitamin C, 20 percent of a day’s folate, 10 percent of a day’s vitamin A, 5 percent of a day’s potassium, and 3 grams of fiber, all for 100 calories.
+All mangos are good mangos.
+And just one cup delivers around 65 percent of a day’s vitamin C, 20 percent of a day’s folate, and 10 percent of a day’s vitamin A and fiber, all for 100 calories.
 That’s a pretty sweet deal.

 You’ll know your honey mango is ripe when the skin turns deep golden yellow and starts to wrinkle just slightly.
 It will yield to a gentle squeeze, and the sweet aroma from the stem end may be the best thing you’ll smell all day.

 The great news: peak honey season is March to June.
 Buy a few—or a case—to save yourself the hassle of running back to the store after you taste your first one.

 The information in this post first appeared in the March 2018 issue of Nutrition Action Healthletter.